linode/docs/docs/email/clients/retrieve-email-using-getmail.md

 	*/5 * * * * getmail --quiet
     ~~~

 Adding this line will cause getmail to retrieve new mail as specified in the `~/.getmail/getmailrc` file every five minutes.
 The `quiet` flag suppresses all non-error output, which is desirable when running in a "daemon" mode.
-You may specify any options for the cronjob that you can specify on the command line, including multiple `getmailrc` files.
-When the crontab is properly configured, save the file.
+You may specify any option for the cronjob that you can specify on the command line, including multiple `getmailrc` files.
+After the crontab is properly configured, save the file.
 Getmail will now retrieve new mail every five minutes as specified in the appropriate `getmailrc` files.